mrdaemon/exosphere/docs/source/faq.rst

 and great care and effort has been spent on documentation and ease of use, the focus at this time remains to keep the author happy.

-Compatibility test matrices are not a source of happiness.
+Compatibility test matrices are unfortunately not a source of happiness.

 .. _UnattendedUpgrades: https://wiki.debian.org/UnattendedUpgrades
 .. _Ansible: https://www.ansible.com/